On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Some background in dynamics and Poincar e series

 \begin{definition} The \textit{Poincar\'e-Ruelle} series are \begin{itemize} \item

 \item

 \end{itemize} \end{definition}

 The lemma below gives a formal relation between both Poincar\'e-Ruelle series.
-The proof can be found on \cite{MakRuelle} and further details are contained in \cite{Makarxiv}.
+The proof can be found in Proposition 7 of \cite{MakRuelle} and further details are contained in \cite{Makarxiv}.

-\begin{lemma} Let $R$ be a rational map, fixing $0,1$ and $\infty$, with simple critical points $c_i$ and set $v_i=R(c_i)$.
-Let $a$ be a value so that $\bigcup_n\{R^n(a)\}$ does not contain critical points.
+\begin{lemma} Let $R$ be a rational map with simple critical points $c_i$ fixing $0,1$, and $\infty$.
+Set $v_i=R(c_i)$ and let $a$ be a value such that $\bigcup_n\{R^n(a)\}$ does not contains critical points.
 Then we have the following formal relation between the above series